 Labor Day weekend is often thought of as summer's last hurrah.
 It’s also a time to pay tribute to American workers, and all of their many contributions and achievements through the years.
 The holiday weekend offers a chance to spend a little extra time doing something fun or simply relaxing.

-Many Wichita area pools, splash parks and waterparks will remain open through the holiday weekend, giving you and your family one last chance to keep the summer fun going.
-If you’re looking to venture out, we’ve compiled a list of fun things to do in Wichita over Labor Day weekend, Sept.
-1-5.
+If you’re looking to venture out, we’ve compiled a list of fun things to do in Wichita over Labor Day weekend, Aug.
+30 through Sept.
+2.

 Live Entertainment